roadiz/AbstractBlogTheme/README.md

 Those methods can be overridden to customize your `PostContainerControllerTrait` behaviour.

+- `getTemplate`: By default it returns `pages/post-container.html.twig`.
+It will search in every registered themes for this template and fallback on `@AbstractBlogTheme/pages/post-container.html.twig`.
+Make sure your own theme have a higher priority.
 - `throwExceptionOnEmptyResult`: By default it returns `true`.
 It throws a 404 when no posts found.
 - `getPostEntity`: By default it returns `$this->get('blog_theme.post_entity')` as classname string.
 You can customize it to list other nodes.
 - `isScopedToCurrentContainer`: By default it returns `false`, `PostContainerControllerTrait` will fetch **all** blog-post no matter where